Faizgeeky/SE_Task/README.md

 # Documentaion

-To make SpamFilter using Python we can use Multiple ML and Deep Learning Framework.
-In this app I’ve Used SVM (Support Vector Machine) Algorithm which is 98% Accuracy for the given Data.
+To make SpamFilter using Python we can use Multiple ML and Deep Learning Frameworks.
+In this app I’ve Used SVM (Support Vector Machine) Algorithm which has 98% Accuracy for the given Data.

 Data I’ve used from the given link http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/.
-I downloaded it as a .txt format from a website.
+I downloaded it in .txt format.

 Step 1:
 	Data Preprocessing
-	As it was txt file I used Data Manipulation (Slicing) to separate the Label and the Features which are Type and Message respectively.
+	As it was a txt file I used Data Manipulation (Slicing) to separate the Label and the Feature which are Type and Message respectively.
 By using Pandas dataframe I approached to divide the Data into 2 columns [ Message , Type ].
-Message contains the string and Type is the category of Message whether it is Spam or yam.
+Message contains the string and Type is the category of Message, whether it is Spam or ham.

 Step 2:
 	Data Splitting and Model Selection
 	Divide the Data for training and testing.
-As we already have our own data to use we need to train with ML or DL models to get output.
+As we already have our own data to use.
+We need to train with ML or DL models to get output.
 In this app I’ve used Scikit learn and Pandas Libraries.

 train_test_split  is a method which is responsible for dividing your data into training and testing sets with the testing ratio you define.
-I gave a 20% Testing ratio which means I will have 2 random sets of data 80% for training and 20% for Testing.
+I gave a 20% Testing ratio which means I will have 2 random sets of data.
+80% for training and 20% for Testing.
 By using SVM Model I tain the Dataset and fit the Test set into that Model

 Step 3:
 	Model Accuracy